selective-php/database/docs/readme.md

 * min() Calculate the min of a column.
 The arguments will be treated as literal values.
 * max() Calculate the max of a column.
 The arguments will be treated as literal values.
 * count() Calculate the count.
 The arguments will be treated as literal values.
-* coalesce() Coalesce values.
-The arguments are treated as bound parameters unless marked as literal.
-* dateDiff() Get the difference between two dates/times.
-The arguments are treated as bound parameters unless marked as literal.
 * now() Returns a Expression representing a call that will return the current date and time (ISO).

 Example: